Aditi0707/Video-Chat-app07/README.md

 # Video-Chat-app07

-Video-chat-v1 is a video chat app.
+Video-chat-v1 is a video chat app in which two people can connect through video and will also be able to do real time chatting.